What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Create a data inventory listing all personal information your website collects.

-□ Document Why You Collect Each Type of Data
+Why Must I Document Why I Collect Each Type of Data?

 For every piece of personal information, you must have a legitimate purpose: